Garden Wedding Ceremonies – how to smash your own garden ceremony

 Conversational Funeral – is this the ‘new black’ for small funeral services?

-At a time when small and intimate funerals are unfortunately a necessity, opting for a Conversational Funeral seems like a really warm and inclusive way to celebrate a loved one’s life.
+At a time when small and intimate funerals have become more popular, opting for a Conversational Funeral seems like a really warm and inclusive way to celebrate a loved one’s life.
 Let’s unpack it a bit further…

 What is a Conversational Funeral?